-Dr. Shani Tzoref is currently a Fellow at the Qumran Institute of the University of Göttingen.
-She was formerly the coordinator of the Biblical Studies program at the University of Sydney.
-Tzoref holds an M.A. in Jewish History from Yeshiva University and a Ph.D. in Ancient Jewish Literature from New York University.
-She is the author of The Pesher Nahum Scroll from Qumran: An Exegetical Study of 4Q169.
+Dr. Shani Tzoref served as Professor of Hebrew Bible and its Exegesis at the Abraham Geiger College and the University of Potsdam School of Jewish Theology from 2015 to 2019.
+She holds an M.A. in Jewish History from Yeshiva University and a Ph.D. in Ancient Jewish Literature from New York University, and is the author of The Pesher Nahum Scroll from Qumran: An Exegetical Study of 4Q169.
+Her research focuses on the reception of the Hebrew Bible, especially in the Dead Sea Scrolls, and on feminist interpretation and digital humanities.

 Last Updated